 If you don’t want to spend the money on a personal laminator or deal with using the unreliable model at your school, you can find self-adhesive laminating sheets.
 These sheets will laminate your items without needing any heat.
 All you need to do is place your items on the sheet and press the top part down.
 You’ll want to be sure to take your time since these sheets are sticky and could mess up your resources if they move around while you’re working with them.

 This quick video highlights many of the benefits of laminating for your classroom.
 It includes information about some of the benefits we just shared, as well as some other reasons you’ll want to laminate your items

 Why cut twice when once will do?
 If you need to laminate small labels or decals that you have printed off of your computer, laminate them first, then cut them out.
 There’s no point in wasting your time to cut the items out before you laminate them only to have to cut them out again after they are laminated!

 5. Buy an At-Home Laminator

-If you don’t already have one, investing in a laminator for your home or personal use in your classroom is a good idea.
-When you have your own laminator, you’ll be able to laminate whenever you need and won’t need to worry about waiting in line for the school’s laminator or scrambling to figure something out when it is broken.
+If you don’t already have one, investing in a laminator for your home or for personal use in your classroom is a good idea.
+When you have your own laminator, you’ll be able to laminate whenever you need it and won’t need to worry about waiting in line for the school’s laminator or scrambling to figure something out when it is broken.
 Personal laminators are actually quite reasonable and are an item you’ll definitely get good use out of.